-Clinical cases and chronically infected cows are a source of infection for healthy, young cows.
+Clinical cases and chronically infected cows are a source of infection for healthy cows.
 If these mastitis cows are milked last, the risk of spreading infection is markedly reduced.

-8.4 - Reduce the risk of spreading infection by identifying infected cows and milking them last
+- Identifying infected cows and milking them last.

 Technote 8 provides technical information for farmers and advisers on:

 - Types of gloves available (nitrile, latex, rubber)